flutter/website/src/docs/codelabs/index.md

 run in DartPad&mdash;no downloads required!

-Flutter workshops are similar to the codelabs, but are instructor led and use DartPad.
-The workshop links take you to the relevant YouTube video and tells you where to find the associated DartPad link.
+Flutter workshops are similar to the codelabs, but are instructor led and always use DartPad.
+The provided workshop link takes you to the relevant YouTube video, which tells you where to find the associated DartPad link.

 ## Good for beginners

 If you're new to Flutter, we recommend starting with one of these codelabs:

+* [Building your first Flutter app][] (workshop) **NEW!**<br>
+  An instructor-led version of our very popular
+  "Write your first Flutter app, part 1" codelab (listed below).

 * [Write your first Flutter app, part 1][]<br>
   Create a simple mobile app that generates proposed names